shobhitgarg9536/fab-libs/README.md

 ======

 1. [Dozer](https://github.com/DozerMapper/dozer) - Mapper that copies data from one object to another using annotations and API or XML configuration.

+2. [Apache Maven](https://maven.apache.org/) - Declarative build and dependency management that favors convention over configuration.
+It might be preferable to Apache Ant, which uses a rather procedural approach and can be difficult to maintain.